-6.8.5.1.2 Design rule for 8-CSK
+5.8.4.1.2 Design rule for 8-CSK

 8-CSK symbol points are defined by the design rule in Figure 40.
-Points I, J and K show the center of the 3 color bands on xy color coordinates.
-P0 to P7 are 8 symbol points of 8-CSK.
-P0, P4 and P7 are 3 vertices of the triangle IJK.
-P1 and P2 are points that divide side JK and side JI in the ratio 1:2.
-Point c and b are midpoints of the side JK and side JI.
-Line ba and line cd meet at right angles with line KI.
-P3 is a point that divides line ba in the ratio 1:2.
-P5 is a point that divides line cd in the ratio 1:2.
-P6 is a midpoint of the line KI.
+Points I, J and K show the center of the 3 color bands on xy color coordinates in Table 29.
+S0 to S7 are 8 symbol points of 8-CSK.
+S0, S4 and S7 are 3 vertices of the triangle IJK.
+S1 and S2 are points that divide side JK and side JI in the ratio 1:2.
+Point B and C are midpoints of the line JI and line JK.
+S6 is a midpoint of the line KI.
+Point A is the centroid of the triangle B-S6-I. Point D is the centroid of the triangle C-K-S6.
+S3 is a point that divides line AB in the ratio 1:2.
+S5 is a point that divides line DC in the ratio 1:2.
+The absolute values for 8-CSK for multiple combinations of the optical sources assuming the spectral peak of the optical source is at the center of the bandplan can be obtained in [xx].

-Figure 41 Symbol points allocation design rule for 8-CSK
+Figure 40 Symbol points allocation design rule for 8-CSK